abajwa-hw/single-view-demo/LAB-STEPS.md

 ##### Part 2 - Import data from MySQL to Hive ORC table via Sqoop

+- Note the hive queries shown below can either
+  - by run via beeline CLI
-- Note the queries shown below can also be run, one by one, via Hive view in Ambari http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive by logging in as either it1 or mktg1 (depending on which user is supposed to run it)
+  - or one by one, using Hive view in Ambari by logging in as either it1 or mktg1 (depending on which user is supposed to run it): http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive

 - Login as it1
 ```